 Repsol produces about 30,000 barrels of oil equivalents per day from fields in the Norwegian shelf.
-It is operator for the Gyda, Blane, Yme and Rev fields and has ownership interests in several others.

 In Norway, Repsol operates the Blane, Gyda, Rev and Yme fields.
 We also hold interests in a number of non-operated fields with associated production facilities and intrafield pipelines including Gudrun, Veslefrikk, Visund, Mikkel, Huldra and Tambar East.